 Randomisation: Brief details identifying you and answering a few questions about your health and medical conditions will be entered into a computer.
-The computer will then allocate you at random (like rolling a dice) to one of the possible treatment options with a chance of 1:1:1.
+The computer will then allocate you at random (like rolling dice) to one of the possible treatment options with a chance of 1:1:1.
 This means you have equal chances of being assigned to one of the arms.
-In all cases this will include the usual standard of care for your hospital.
+In all cases, this will include the usual standard of care for your hospital.

 Treatments and in-hospital follow-ups (days 1-14, or up to discharge from hospital, whichever is sooner): Following random allocation to a treatment group, treatment will commence.
 The options are: